sst/sst/www/docs/what-is-sst.md

 });
 ```

-Now in your Next.js app you can connect to your API without harcoding the URL.
+You can then connect to your API in Next.js without hardcoding the URL.

 ```ts {2} title="web/pages/index.tsx"
 export async function getStaticProps() {